 TIP: Encourage registrants to save their QR codes into Apple Wallet, or at least bring the event registration confirmation email on their phone or tablet or as a print-out, otherwise they might disregard it.

-If a given event has an "open door policy" whereby event registrants can bring their own guests, it's in your best interest to account for their presence.
-We're again talking about the setting to Ask event attendees how many guests they brought to the event after scanning their QR code, located in the Advanced tab.
-By turning it on, event registrants who checked in by scanning their QR code are then asked to divulge how many guests they are bringing, so that this figure can be showcased in the Stats tab, separated from the number of attendees.
+By the way, if a given event has an "open-door policy" whereby event registrants can bring their own guests, it's in your best interest to account for their presence.
+We're again talking about the setting to Ask event attendees how many guests they brought to the event after scanning their QR code, mentioned in the previous article.
+By turning it on in the Advanced tab, event registrants who checked in by scanning their QR code are then asked to divulge how many guests they are bringing, so that this figure can be showcased in the Stats tab, separated from the number of attendees.
+Don't forget this!